Resume (Oct 2022), CV (Mar 2023), mjragone (at) ucdavis.edu, Twitter, LinkedIn, Publications (scroll to bottom)

-My name is Michael Ragone, and I’m a fourth year math PhD student at UC Davis with advisor Bruno Nachtergaele.
-I am currently working on the theory of quantum phases: these are the quantum extensions of solids, liquids, and gases from elementary school, and they’re fascinating!
-I care especially about symmetry-protected topological phases, a class of phases which includes topological insulators and could theoretically allow us to build quantum computers with built-in error correction.
+My name is Michael Ragone, and I’m a fifth year math PhD student at UC Davis with advisor Bruno Nachtergaele.
+I work at the intersection of quantum many-body physics, quantum information theory, and quantum computation.
+My dissertation project lands in the mathematics of quantum phases: these are the quantum extensions of solids, liquids, and gases from elementary school, and they’re fascinating!
+At the moment I’m particularly interested in probing topological phases of matter, exotic phases which could theoretically allow us to build quantum computers with built-in error correction.

-More generally, we’re interested in a class of models known as “quantum spin systems”, a fascinating framework arising from condensed matter physics that models a variety of systems, for example ions in a crystal lattice or electrons in a semiconductor.
-The mathematics is rich and vibrant, pulling from varied fields like functional analysis and representation theory, and has tight connections to applied fields like quantum information theory and quantum field theory.
+More generally, we’re interested in a class of models known as “quantum spin systems”, a mathematical framework arising from condensed matter physics and quantum information theory that models a variety of systems, for example ions in a crystal lattice or electrons in a semiconductor.
+The math is rich and vibrant, pulling from varied fields like functional analysis, representation theory, and a whole lotta linear algebra.
 I’m generally fond of math inspired by the natural world–the universe asks some pretty great questions!

 Old Stuff: Computational Neuroscience